ethaizone/Bootstrap-Confirmation/README.md

 ====

 - Make itself can be as submit button.
-- Make can close when click outsite.
+- Make itself can close when click outside.
 - Wait your reply. ^^